-Bulgaria: European Commission opens investigation against Bulgarian Energy Holding for gas network access competition breach11.
-July 2013. / SEE Energy News
+Bulgaria: European Commission opens investigation against Bulgarian Energy Holding for gas network access competition breach, SEE Energy News

 The European Commission said on Friday it opened formal proceedings to investigate whether the Bulgarian Energy Holding (BEH), its gas supply subsidiary Bulgargaz and gas infrastructure subsidiary Bulgartransgaz might be hindering competitors from accessing key gas infrastructures in Bulgaria, in breach of EU antitrust rules.